tiagomontalvao/gambling-tic-tac-toe/README.md

 Basically, here are the rules:

 1. Each person has a set amount of coins, say $100 each.
-2. The players then bid for the next move.
+2. Before each move, both players place a secret bet out of the coins they have.
+3. Then they reveal what amount they have bet.
+4. The player with the bigger bet pays his bet amount to the other player.
-3. The loser of the bidding gets to make the first bid on the next move.
+5. The player that won the bet and paid, can now make a move on the board.
-4. The game is over when one player has three in a row.
+6. Repeat.